feesmeji/CSE160-Assignment-5C/README.txt

 UCSC Email: feesmeji@ucsc.edu

 Notes to grader: Most code based off of threejs.org guides that were linked on assignment 5.B instructions.
-ChatGPT sometimes helped me debug and get unstuck with my code, and I made comments in my code indicating where it was used.
+ChatGPT sometimes helped me learn, debug and get unstuck with my code, and I made comments in my code indicating where it was used.
 Also recieved help from a course tutor.

 A course tutor and chatGPT helped me get my assignment to show on a full screen for the website.